Douglas M. Stone

-Douglas M. Stone is a Major General, United States Marine Forces Reserve, Retired.
-He relinquished in 2008 the position of Deputy Commanding General, Detainee Operations, Multi-National Force-Iraq and Commander, Task Force 134, commanding all detention operations at Camp Cropper, Camp Bucca and Camp Ashraf.
+Douglas M. Stone is a Major general, United States Marine Corps Reserve, Retired.
+He relinquished in 2008 the position of Deputy Commanding General, Detainee Operations, Multi-National Force – Iraq and Commander, Task Force 134, commanding all detention operations at Camp Cropper, Camp Bucca and Camp Ashraf.
 He was nominated for Lieutenant General and was to be head of Marine Forces Reserve and Marine Forces North.

 Military career

 Active duty

 MG Stone was commissioned a second lieutenant in the Marine Corps after graduating from the United States Naval Academy in 1973.
 He served on active duty until 1978 holding positions of Weapons Platoon Commander, Company Executive Officer, and Battalion Assistant Operations Officer and Commanding Officer, Company A, Marine Barracks, Guam.

 Reserve

 Assignments

 In 1978, MG Stone accepted a reserve commission; and over the years served in the following positions: